 Our vision is that no Texas resident shall lack safe access because of financial limitations.

 In 1985, members of the Kiwanis Club of Richardson, Texas, were asked to build a wheelchair ramp for a friend.
-That initial effort, and the next, and the next, resulted in the Dallas Ramp Project and development of a system for providing wheelchair ramps to the needy in Dallas County, at no cost to the recipient.
+That initial effort, and the next, and the next, resulted in the Dallas Ramp Project and development of a system for providing wheelchair ramps to low-income people with disabilities in Dallas County, at no cost to the recipient.

 Twenty years later, the Dallas Ramp Project had built over 1,400 ramps, and it became obvious that the entire state could benefit from this volunteer ramp-building model.
 Thus, a new statewide nonprofit called the Texas Ramp Project was incorporated in June 2006.
-Its mission: to establish regional organizations across the state to build ramps for disabled and elderly people in financial need.
+Its mission: to establish regional organizations across the state to build ramps for older adults and people with disabilities in financial need.
 Founder and executive director was John Laine, who had served as volunteer director of the Dallas Ramp Project.

 Since 2006 the Texas Ramp Project has expanded into 36 Texas regions, from Texarkana to El Paso and Amarillo to McAllen.
-More than 16,000 ramps have been built, which, if laid end-to-end, would extend for more than 80 miles.
+More than 17,700 ramps have been built, which, if laid end-to-end, would extend for 89 miles.

 What’s most unique about the Texas Ramp Project is its use of all-volunteer labor.
 That means that TRP can hold the cost of a ramp to about a third that of a retail contractor.
 For an average of $600 to $700 in materials and a few hours of donated labor on a Saturday morning, the life of a homebound person can be completely transformed.